-It is very difficult to give advice on the type of school you should be looking for, as every child’s needs are so different.
-For the majority of children they will simply go to the school in their immediate vicinity.
-But specialist schooling is slightly different, because there is not usually a lot of choice.
+It is very difficult to advise on the type of school you should be looking for, as every child’s needs are so different.
+For the majority of children, they will go to the school in their immediate vicinity.
+But specialist schooling is slightly different because there is not usually a lot of choices.

-It is important that the correct school is identified for your child.
-Sometimes, although a school is on your doorstep, it may not always be the best one for your child’s special needs.
+It is important that the right school is identified for your child.
+Sometimes, although a school is on your doorstep, it may not always be the best one for your child’s individual needs.
 Visit all the schools in your area and see what specialist provision they can offer.